piyushsachdeva/AzureDevOps-Zero-to-Hero/InterviewQuestions/README.md

 R: Result

-## How would you implement CICD of a dockerized application or a microservice based application with multiple services?
+## How would you implement CICD for a dockerized or microservice-based application with multiple services?
 - Check out Video 10 for ACI and Video 11 for Kubernetes